-Read on to find out how PRP treatment can help you use your body’s own health system to rejuvenate and revitalise your hair, skin, face and more.
+Read on to find out how PRP treatment in London can help you use your body’s own health system to rejuvenate and revitalise your hair, skin, face and more.

 What is PRP Treatment?

-Platelet Rich Plasma, known as PRP, uses your own blood to create an advanced treatment that heals and repair your skin.
-PRP treatment contains growth factors and of course platelets to rejuvenate skin using the most natural source you can find: your own body.
-This is a cutting edge therapy utilising a form of regenerative medicine that amplifies your own internal system.
+Platelet Rich Plasma, known as PRP, uses your own blood to create an advanced treatment that heals and repairs your skin.
+PRP treatment contains growth factors and, of course, platelets to rejuvenate the skin using the most natural source you can find: your own body.
+It is a cutting edge therapy utilising a form of regenerative medicine that amplifies your own internal system.

 Your blood is mostly a liquid called plasma and has its red colour due to the red blood cells that carry oxygen around our body.
-Blood also contains white blood cells which fight infection and platelets which help repair damaged blood vessels.
-These platelets are cells smaller than even red blood cells and their surface is covered in special proteins called growth factors.
+Blood also contains white blood cells that fight infection and platelets, which help repair damaged blood vessels.
+These platelets are cells smaller than even red blood cells, and their surface is covered in special proteins called growth factors.

 How is PRP different from blood?